 Fraud can be detrimental to an organization, both financially and culturally.
-Over the years, we have encountered many cases of fraud within companies in a variety of industries.
-The following four scenarios reflect fraud our specialists have either discovered or helped investigate, along with behavioral warning signs and tips for preventing similar acts in the future.
+Over the years, we have encountered many cases of fraud in a variety of industries.
+The following three examples reflect fraud our specialists have either discovered or helped investigate, along with behavioral warning signs and tips for preventing similar acts in the future.

 A payroll employee at a public sector client increased pay rates for another employee, resulting in the employee being overpaid roughly $50,000 over a three-year period.
 The payroll employee was the only person in the payroll function.

 The employee, being the only employee in the payroll function, was unwilling to share duties.

 Segregation of duties in the payroll department should be implemented.
 A separate employee, generally a member of management, should review payroll reports, comparing actual pay rates to the pay rates authorized by the appropriate personnel, i.e., the employee’s supervisor.

 Although the following two instances of fraud occurred at private companies they are still relevant to the public sector.

 The long-time controller of a retailer stole from the company in excess of $700,000 over a period of at least ten years.
 The controller perpetrated the fraud by paying personal credit card bills with company funds and using the company credit card for illegitimate expenses.